← Back to BlogHealth

 When to See a Vet Immediately

-- Blood in vomit (bright red or coffee-ground appearance)
+- Blood in vomit — bright red or coffee-ground appearance means go now

 - Not eating or drinking for 24+ hours

-- Extreme lethargy or pressing abdomen to ground
+- Extreme lethargy or lying with belly pressed to the floor

-- Abdominal bloating with vomiting (possible bowel obstruction)
+- Abdominal bloating combined with vomiting — possible bowel obstruction

-Track your cat's weight and digestive health with the Nutrition Planner.
+Want to keep tabs on your cat's weight and digestive health together?
+Try the Nutrition Planner.

-※ This article is for informational purposes based on veterinary resources.
-Always consult a licensed veterinarian for diagnosis and treatment of your cat.
+※ This article is for informational purposes only.
+Always consult a licensed veterinarian for your cat's diagnosis and treatment.